Nashville-Public-Library/bedework-docs/docs/add-events/description.md

 Don't include event times in the description field.
 Don’t use special characters in titles. ``(& ` ~ @)``

+Avoid using acronyms or jargon that are unfamiliar to the general public.
+Spell out "NPL."

 Refer to the [NPL Style Guide](https://docs.google.com/document/d/1GEg7vq-WWuBhZaVDM39cERYrDljqLXI5CUQngT1d694/edit?usp=sharing) for writing style rules governing all library communications.